Anshu-Gondi/Anshu-Gondi/README.md

 **Status:** In building

+**TL;DR:**
+A real-time, CCTV-based campus attendance system powered by a fully Rust-built face recognition and vector search engine (ONNX + HNSW), integrated with Django via PyO3.

 A campus-level attendance and verification system that blends teacher-managed class data with automated face verification using CCTV.

----

 ### 🧩 Tech Stack & Core Architecture